567-labs/fastllm/applications/finetune-quora-embeddings/writing/blog.md

 # Outline for Modal

+> Even with 2000 examples, finetuning a embedding model with modal labs can outperform closed source models like openai or cohere.
+This is a huge win for companies that have any amount of data.

 ## Introduction

 - Our previous post emphasized the rapid embedding of data and its benefits for experimentation and iteration through parallelism.